-Refunds of Indiana state aid (Higher Education Award, Freedom of Choice Award, 21st Century Scholarship, etc.) according to state regulations.
+Refunds of Indiana state aid (Freedom of Choice Award, 21st Century Scholarship) according to state regulations.
 Students must be enrolled full-time at the end of the fourth week of each semester to qualify for state aid.

 3. Institutional Aid